NrsSystems/docs/digital-displays/views-management.md

 _Background Images:_ Select an image to use for the background.

-_Quote Search:_ Use this section to find and select the quotes you want to include in this view.
+_Quote Search:_ Use the _Author, Category, Sub Category,_ and _Tags_ filters in this section to find the quotes you want to include in the view.
+Once you have set the filters, select **Search Quotes**.
+Any available results will appear in the _Unselected_ box.
+Select a quote in this box and select **Add** to add it to the _Quotes to Display_ box.
+To remove a quote from the display group, select the quote in the _Quotes to Display_ box and select **Remove**.

 ### Safety Posters
 The safety posters view allows you to choose posters from a preset collection to show on a display, automatically cycling through the chosen posters.